 Whether you are feeling more pressure and stress as a leader or not, the following four investments in personal resilience help support organizational resilience.

-Cultivate a small group of trusted peers outside of the organization
+Cultivate a small group of trusted peers outside of the healthcare organization

 Often just talking through issues with someone who understands what you’re going through is therapeutic.
 To be most helpful, that person must be someone who you trust and can be completely honest with.
 These relationships take time to develop, so don’t wait until the house is on fire before looking for a bucket of water.